Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ### ❤️ Support

-If you love what I'm doing, consider
+If you appreciate my work, consider
-- Giving my repositories a star ⭐ or
+- Giving my repositories a ⭐ or
-- [Buy me a cup of coffee ☕][Buy_me_a_cup_of_coffee]
+- [Buy me a cup of coffee ☕][Buy_me_a_coffee]

-to cheer up my work! 😊🥺
+to cheer me up! 😊🥺

 <br>